-University of Bristol, Equality, Diversity and Inclusion (opens new window) University of Leeds, Equality and Inclusion Policy (opens new window) The Open University, Equality and Diversity (opens new window)
+University of Bristol, Equality, Diversity and Inclusion (opens new window)

+University of Leeds, Equality and Inclusion Policy (opens new window)

+The Open University, Equality and Diversity (opens new window)

 1. Introduction 1

 2. Principles of the policy 1

 3. Definitions 1

 4. Safeguarding 2

 4.1 Approach 2

 4.2 Roles and responsibilities 3

-4.3 Referral and reporting 4
+4.3 Referral and reporting 5

 5. Prevent 5

 5.1 Approach 5

 5.2 Roles and responsibilities 6

 5.3 Referral and reporting 6

 5.4 External Speakers 6

 5.5 Monitoring and Filtering 6

 6. Admissions 7

-7. Confidentiality 7
+7. Confidentiality and Consent 7

-8. Monitoring and review 7
+8. Monitoring and review 8

 9. Benchmarked Policies and Guidance 8

-App endices1 0
+App pendices 10

 This Code of Practice chapter provides high-level information on the requirements of UCEM's responsibility with regards to Safeguarding and the Prevent duty, and UCEM's approach to complying with these.
-The UCEM Code of Practice chapter on Safeguarding and Prevent is applicable to all staff (including volunteers and temporary staff), students, apprentices and trustees.
+The UCEM Code of Practice chapter on Safeguarding and Prevent is applicable to all staff (including volunteers and temporary staff), students (including apprentices) and trustees.
+More information on how to report concerns or access support can be found with UCEM's Safeguarding Procedure and Prevent Procedure.